Captain Morgan Original Spiced Rum

 Captain Morgan Original Spiced Rum is of course the name of Diageo’s top-selling spiced rum.
 It is the most successful spiced rum (at least with respect to sales) in the entire category, and has pretty much set the standard for sales and marketing for all other spiced rums to follow.

 The Captain Morgan logo is perhaps one of the most recognizable logos in the entire world.
 It is hard to argue with the success of the image and the brand identity that the logo on the bottle has generated.

-Although I used a non-typical 200 ml flask for my review, the normal 750 ml bottle is a flagon style bottle which is pretty standard in the industry.
-It is easy to grip, easy to pour, and fits on any bartender’s shelf.
+The standard 750 ml bottle which houses the rum is an industry standard.
+This style of bottle is easy to grip, easy to pour, and fits on any bartender’s shelf.
 It’s hard to quibble with the presentation that has come to define the category.

 In the Glass 8/10

 The Captain Morgan Original Spiced Rum displays a pleasant amber in the glass which flashes brilliant yellow in the light.
 A pleasing aroma of rum and vanilla rises from the glass and light accents of cloves, cinnamon and nutmeg follow.
 I sense a very light oak backdrop in the air which gives the nose just a hint of orange peel and wood spice.

 When the rum is allowed to decant, the vanilla scent deepens, and a moderate alcohol tone begins to unravel into the air as well.
 I have heard others describe the rum as medicinal, I disagree.
 To me what we are noticing is the normal vegetal tones of a young rum which has spent two years or less in an oak barrel before bottling.

 In the Mouth 49/60